remyz17/odooghost/README.md

 ## Installation
 Clone repository and run poetry install

 ## Contribute
-(If you're open to community contributions, add guidelines on how to contribute to the project here.)
+If you'd like to contribute to the Odooghost project, please create a Pull Request.
+We appreciate and welcome all contributions!

 ## License
 MIT